UK Biotechnology Courses

 Introduction to Biotechnology

-A Biotechnology degree will provide students with the training, skills and learning needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
+A degree in Biotechnology will provide students with the training and skills needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
 In the UK, Biotechnology provides a firm basis for pursuing a career in any aspect of science.
-This could involve the food, pharmaceutical or environmental sectors, and all programmes will equip you with the practical and theoretical aspects of biotechnology.

 Biotechnology Entry Requirements